 - You know your pet better than anyone, which means you can select the best family for them!
 Because you know what your pet likes/dislikes, you can match them with the perfect lifestyle and new family.

-Next, post your pet to Rehome by Adopt-a-Pet to help you safely find a loving home.
+Also, you can post your pet to Rehome by Adopt-a-Pet to help you safely find a loving home.
 All you need to do is to set up your pet's profile in less than 10 mins.
 Once complete, your pet's profile will be posted on Adopt-a-Pet.com and be seen by millions of visitors each month!

-Also post your flyer to Facebook, Twitter, Instagram, Next Door, and Craig’s List.
+Otherwise you can post your flyer to Facebook, Twitter, Instagram, Next Door, and Craig’s List.
 Don’t forget bulletin boards at church, work, veterinary offices, pet stores, restaurants and coffee shops.

 Make colorful and creative advertisements highlighting special information about your pet.